zarroboogs/p5-ct/README.md

 Allows you to edit persona records in the compendium.

 You can also unlock or lock persona records using the [Compendium Unlocker](#compendium-unlocker).

-### Time

-Allows you to edit time related values.

-To repeat a day's first timeslot, during an event, set `Time of Day` to `3`.

-To repeat a day's second timeslot, during an event, set `Time of Day` to `5`.

 ### Confidants